-Osteoporosis (bone loss) is the primary disease associated with long term calcium deficiency; it may be associated with bone pain and spinal deformity.
+Osteoporosis (bone loss) is the primary disease associated with long-term calcium deficiency; it may be associated with bone pain, spinal deformity, and tooth loss.
 Depleted levels can also cause muscle cramps, irregular heartbeat, and depression.Magnesium

 Magnesium deficiency affects calcium and vitamin D levels in the body and may be associated with muscle cramps, heart irregularities, high blood pressure, diabetes, and osteoporosis (bone loss).Phosphorus

-Although phosphorus deficiency is rare, long term low levels are associated with muscle weakness, bone pain, mental confusion, loss of appetite, anemia, increased susceptibility to infection, respiratory difficulties, seizures, and even death.Potassium
+Although phosphorus deficiency is rare, chronic low levels are associated with muscle weakness, bone pain, mental confusion, loss of appetite, anemia, increased susceptibility to infection, respiratory difficulties, seizures, and even death.Potassium

 Symptoms of depleted levels of thiamine include weakness, fatigue, anorexia, constipation, memory loss, confusion, and depression.
 Deficiency may lead to beriberi, a condition characterized by inflammation of nerves, heart irregularities, and fluid retention.Vitamin B6 (Pyridoxine)

 Symptoms of vitamin B6 deficiency may include weakness, nervousness, insomnia, mental confusion, irritability, and anemia.
-Long term low levels of this nutrient may also increase the risk of heart disease, as well as colon and prostate cancers.Vitamin C (Ascorbic Acid)
+Chronic low levels of this nutrient may also increase the risk of heart disease, as well as colon and prostate cancers.Vitamin C (Ascorbic Acid)

 Vitamin C deficiency may include bruising, fever, anemia, emotional changes, swollen and bleeding gums, fatigue, lethargy, jaundice (yellowing of the skin and eyes), increased susceptibility to infections, slow wound healing, and swelling of the lower limbs.
 Severe deficiency leads to scurvy, a disorder that affects muscles and bones and is potentially fatal.
-However, scurvy is rare these days because of the wide availability of vitamin C from dietary sources.
+However, scurvy is rare these days because vitamin C is widely available in dietary sources.

 Ames BN.
 Micronutrient deficiencies: A major cause of DNA damage.
 Ann NY Acad Sci.
 2000;889:87-106.